 RGA 6212.
 Introduction to Safety Sciences.
 4 Hours.

-Introduces safety and surveillance regulations and principles for drugs, biologics, and medical devices.
-Offers students an opportunity to become familiar with the U.S. and global safety regulations, as well as related guidance from FDA, ICH, WHO, and CIOMS.
-Adopts a life-cycle perspective, beginning with use of preclinical data to anticipate human safety issues and continuing through clinical development and postmarketing.
-Examines combination products, safety information in regulatory documents (INDs, clinical study reports, NDA submissions), safety data analysis, quality management and CAPAs, and global safety initiatives (e.g., the WHO Uppsala Monitoring Centre).
+Introduces safety and surveillance regulations and principles for products developed and commercialized in regulated industries.
+Covers global safety regulations as well as related guidance from agencies such as the FDA, International Conference on Harmonization (ICH), the World Health Organization (WHO), and the European Commission (EC).
+Adopts a life-cycle perspective, beginning with use of precommercialization data to anticipate human safety issues, and continuing through prototype development and postmarketing issues.
+Offers students an opportunity to review combination products; safety information in regulatory documents (for example, INDs, clinical study reports, NDA submissions); safety data analysis; quality management and CAPAs; safety plans; and global safety initiatives (e.g., the General Data Protection Regulation).

 RGA 6215.
 Project Management in Early Drug Discovery and Development.
 4 Hours.

 Provides an overview of the processes common to researching and developing a new drug.
 Focuses on the early stages of this progression, from identifying active molecules to completing Phase 1 safety trials.
 Surveys the predominant biological and chemical techniques used in these efforts.
 Offers students an opportunity to prepare standard operating procedures and a pre-IND package.
 The lectures and reading materials focus on how to incorporate key data in writing the IND.
 Examines the procedures used to execute a Phase 1 safety study and the strategies available to prepare a persuasive clinical study report.
 Throughout the term, course material highlights the applicability and utility of project management tools.